tech-advantage/edc-httpd/README.md

 Use the web service : `/httpd/api/search?query=YourQuery`.
 There are other optional parameters for this request :
 - _lang_ to search the results match with specified lang
-- _exact-match_ to specify if search is an exact word search
+- _match-whole-word_ to specify if search is an exact word search
+- _match-case_ to specify if search is case sensitive search
 - _limit_ to set a limit of search results\

 You can see an example with those parameters below.